abalogun/places/README.md

 $ open comparisons.js
 ```

 Modify the list to include the cities you want to compare.
-They will remain until modified.

 ## Extra
-To view a list of the cities in your database, input 'ALL' after starting the app
+To view the list of cities in your database input 'ALL' after starting the app
 ```
 $ Name the place ==>: ALL
 ```

-To see the raw code associated with a place, input the word 'TEST' before your emtry.
+To see the raw code associated with a place input the word 'TEST' before your emtry.
 ```
 Name the place ==>: TEST san francisco, ca
 ```